FabLabWgtn/Winterns2017/_posts/2017-08-10-softsensors1.md

 title: Soft Sensors audino trial
 intro: "trialing the soft sensors with the audino"
 ---

+Looking into how audino can be used with soft sensors

 ## Crush sensor.
 Originally this sensor was going to be a flex sensor but seems to make a better crush sensor. need to figure out if it is digital or analog output.